Dedeep007/Six-Piston-Radial-Engine/README.md

 Check out the demonstration and overview video for a closer look at the design.
 Click the image below to watch the video:

 [![Six Piston RS Demonstration](thumbnail.jpg)](https://drive.google.com/file/d/1VlSy88jtw8p5VzzQsK3HCdooxi-Ulbxz/view?usp=sharing)
-*(Note: To make the image above work, take a screenshot of your video, save it as `thumbnail.jpg`, and upload it to the main folder of this repository.)*

 ## Repository Contents
 *(Note: Update this section based on the specific formats you uploaded)*